AI Governance for Australian Enterprises: Procurement and Implementation Considerations

 AI governance begins before deployment.
 Organisations that establish governance requirements as procurement criteria, rather than as post-deployment additions, avoid the structural problem of embedding ungovernable systems.

-Acquisition governance defines which AI systems are permitted within the organisation, who has authority to approve AI procurement, and what baseline requirements all AI vendors must meet before selection.
+Acquisition governance defines which AI systems are permitted within the organisation, who has authority to approve AI procurement, and what baseline criteria all AI vendors are expected to meet before selection.
 This typically includes data handling standards, security certifications, audit capability, and contractual commitments around training data exclusion.

 Without acquisition governance, AI tools proliferate without oversight.
 Individual teams adopt consumer or departmental AI tools that do not meet enterprise standards.
 Shadow AI, meaning the use of unapproved AI tools within an organisation, is not primarily a technology problem.
 It is an acquisition governance failure.